 - Large loads should be transferred to the vessel shell and the piping layout should be done such that the platform members do not interfere with these independent supports.

-- Piping support should not cause any hindrance to movement of personnel.
+- Piping support should not cause any hindrance to the movement of personnel.

-- Vessel growth should be considered to check clash of a piping support with any adjacent piping or structure.
+- Vessel growth should be considered to check the clash of piping support with any adjacent piping or structure.

 Preparing the CPS Input Document

-CPS input is transmitted to Civil and Mechanical via a CPS input drawing.
-A sketch clearly indicating the TOS, dimensions, and the CPS location w.r.t. the vessel center line and one tan line needs to be drawn.
-A summary table indicating the CPS number, TOS, location of load w.r.t. vessel center line, stress file number, corresponding node number from the Nozzle cleat load information chart needs to be created.
+CPS (Civil Pipe Support) input is transmitted to Civil and Mechanical via a CPS input drawing.
+A sketch clearly indicating the TOS, dimensions, and the CPS location with respect to the vessel center line and one tan line needs to be drawn.
+A summary table indicating the CPS number, TOS, location of load w.r.t. vessel center line, stress file number, and corresponding node number from the Nozzle cleat load information chart needs to be created.
 The Nozzle cleat load information chart indicates the various loads acting at the support location under various conditions.
 It is to be attached along with the CPS input document.